jtimberman/jtimberman.github.com/source/_posts/2015-04-03-chef-audit-mode-introduction.markdown

 categories: [chef]
 ---

-I've started working with the [audit mode](https://docs.chef.io/analytics.html#audit-mode) feature of Chef introduced in version 12.1.
+I've started working with the [audit mode](https://docs.chef.io/analytics.html#audit-mode) feature introduced in Chef version 12.1.0.
 Audit mode allows users to write custom rules (controls) in Chef recipes using new DSL helpers.
-In his talk, "Compliance At Velocity," James Casey goes into more of the background and reasoning for this.
+In his [ChefConf 2015 talk, "Compliance At Velocity,"](https://www.youtube.com/watch?v=g-_SW3adPwU) James Casey goes into more of the background and reasoning for this.
 For now, I wanted to share a few tips with users who may be experimenting with this feature on their own, too.

-First, we need to update ChefDK to version 0.5.0 (rc 3 is current), as that includes a version of test kitchen that [allows us to configure audit mode](https://github.com/test-kitchen/test-kitchen/pull/652) for chef-client.
+First, we need to update ChefDK to version 0.5.0, as that includes a version of test kitchen that [allows us to configure audit mode](https://github.com/test-kitchen/test-kitchen/pull/652) for chef-client.

 ```
-curl -L https://chef.io/chef/install.sh | sudo bash -s -- -P chefdk -p
+curl -L https://chef.io/chef/install.sh | sudo bash -s -- -P chefdk
 ```

-The `-p` option tells the script to use the prerelease version, as of this writing 0.5.0 is not released, but we have a release candidate.

 Next, create a new cookbook for the audit mode tests.